Vishal-2001-cybthon/placement_prediction_and_analysis_system/README.md

 # placement_prediction_and_analysis_system
 **Placement Prediction and Analysis System**

-This system, developed by Vishal V V, offers a comprehensive solution for predicting and analyzing placement outcomes for students.
-Leveraging a self-created dataset and utilizing SQL for data export, it empowers users to explore, understand, and predict placement probabilities based on a variety of factors.
-Furthermore, it facilitates the addition of new candidate data through user input, ensuring real-time evaluation and insights.
+This system is designed to predict the placement status of students based on various factors such as academic performance, internship status, aptitude scores, knowledge of data structures and algorithms, and project involvement.
+The dataset used in this project was created manually using Excel and then imported into a SQLite database using SQL.
+New candidate data provided by the user is inserted into the database for prediction.
+The system utilizes machine learning models including Logistic Regression, Decision Tree, Random Forest, Support Vector Machine, and K-Nearest Neighbors for prediction, with their respective accuracies reported for evaluation.

 ---

-### Technologies Used:
+### Sections:

-- Python
+1. **Introduction**
+   - Brief overview of the Placement Prediction and Analysis System.

+2. **Technologies Used**
+   - List of technologies and libraries used in the project.

+3. **Data Acquisition**
-- SQLite
+   - Creation of dataset using Excel and storage in SQLite database.
-- Pandas
-- NumPy
-- Matplotlib
-- Seaborn
-- Plotly
-- Scikit-learn

-### Data Acquisition:

-The system employs a self-created dataset, meticulously curated to capture various attributes influencing placement outcomes.
-The data is imported into a SQLite database using Python's Pandas library, enabling seamless storage and retrieval for analysis and modeling.

-### Exploratory Data Analysis (EDA):
+4. **Exploratory Data Analysis (EDA)**

-Through visualizations generated using Matplotlib, Seaborn, and Plotly, the system offers a detailed EDA of the dataset.
-Users can explore trends, distributions, and correlations among different features, gaining valuable insights into factors affecting placement success.

-### Data Preprocessing:

-Before model training, the dataset undergoes preprocessing steps such as categorical variable conversion and scaling.
-This ensures optimal performance of machine learning algorithms in predicting placement outcomes.

-### Model Training:

-The system trains multiple machine learning models, including Logistic Regression, Decision Tree, Random Forest, Support Vector Machine, and K-Nearest Neighbors.
-Each model's performance metrics are evaluated to determine its efficacy in predicting placement probabilities.

-### Prediction:

-Users can input candidate details through an interactive interface, enabling the system to predict placement status based on the provided information.
-The addition of new candidate data enriches the dataset and enhances prediction accuracy.

-### Dataset Export:
+   - Visualization of dataset characteristics such as college tier distribution, average 12th marks by tier, subjects distribution, etc.

+5. **Data Preprocessing**
+   - Conversion of categorical variables to numerical format for model training.

+6. **Model Training**
+   - Training various machine learning models and evaluating their performance metrics on the test set.

+7. **Prediction**
+   - Interactive prediction interface for evaluating a new candidate's placement status based on user-provided information.

+8. **Dataset Export**
-Utilizing SQL, the system exports the updated dataset to a CSV file after incorporating new candidate data.
-This ensures data integrity and enables further analysis or model retraining.
+   - Exporting the updated dataset to a CSV file after inserting new candidate data.

+9. **Comparative Analysis**
+   - Visualization depicting the comparative analysis of different models based on their test accuracies.

 ---

-### Usage:
+### Installation:

 1. **Clone the repository:**
    ```